progit/progit/de/03-git-branching/01-chapter3.markdown

 <!--Let’s look at an example of how rebasing work that you’ve made public can cause problems.
 Suppose you clone from a central server and then do some work off that.
 Your commit history looks like Figure 3-36.-->

-Lass uns mal ein Beispiel betrachten wie das Rebasen veröfentlichter Arbeit Probleme verursachen kann.
+Lass uns mal ein Beispiel betrachten wie das Rebasen veröffentlichter Arbeit Probleme verursachen kann.
 Angenommen du klonst von einem zentralen Server und werkelst ein bisschen daran rum.
 Dein Commit-Verlauf sieht wie in Abbildung 3-36 aus.

 <!--Figure 3-36.
 Clone a repository, and base some work on it.-->